FILA grappling: Uniform

+Matches

+Duration

+UWW senior grappling matches are a single round of 5 minutes.

+Scoring

 The FILA grappling regulations were based on a progressive point system that encourages submissions over technical points.
 Points were awarded for takedowns and dominant control positions according to the following progression: side mount < full mount < back mount.
 Once having reached a position and secured it for 3 seconds, additional points could only be scored if a higher position is achieved.
 The progression was reset if the opponent managed to bring the fight back to neutral (be it standing or on the ground) or to score a dominant control position in his or her turn.

+A takedown is worth 2 points when an athlete transitions from stand-up to the ground while maintaining top control for three seconds.
+If a competitor pulls guard, the opponent is awarded 2 points if they maintain top control for three seconds.
+Additional points can also be scored if a competitor establishes the following positions: